A wonderful chair with a broken seat

 That's more like it

 New back, new seat, repaired arm.
 Completely restored.
-The one on the left is what I feel like in the morning.
-Looking as good as new
+The one on the left is what I feel like in the morning sometimes.
+Looking as good as

 This is a Kennedy rocking chair looks like it was used as a tackling dummy for the family football games.
 The seat and the back in the original are machine made.
 When I replaced them, I used the "Exploding Diamond" pattern.
 All of the rest of the parts of this iconic chair were restored to their original beauty.
 This chair was originally made by the P&P furniture company in Troutman, NC, and recommended to a young senator from Massachusetts who was experiencing back pain in the 1950s.
 The rest is history.